Real Testing. Unbiased Reviews.

 The outsole design utilizes thick rubber pads with strategic cutouts that balance durability, flexibility, and weight considerations.

-The pattern provides adequate grip for road running while maintaining the flexibility necessary for natural foot movement during the gait cycle.
+The pattern provides adequate grip for walking while maintaining the flexibility necessary for natural foot movement during the gait cycle.
 The rubber coverage improvements include a fully covered medial section that enhances durability in high-wear areas.

 Multi-surface testing across asphalt, concrete, track surfaces, and light trail paths demonstrated the shoe’s versatility as a daily trainer.
 The grip was unwavering, whether I was walking, running, or jogging.